Canadian Doctors and Nurses Return from Successful Second Medical Mission

-Funding for both missions comes largely from “United for Ukraine”, a fundraiser organized by the Canada Ukraine Foundation in September 2014, attended by Prime Minister Stephen Harper and Wayne Gretzky.
+Funding for both medical missions comes largely from “United for Ukraine”, a fundraiser organized by the Canada Ukraine Foundation in September 2014, attended by Prime Minister Stephen Harper and Wayne Gretzky.
 The Toronto fundraiser was attended by almost 1200 people and raised upwards of $200,000.
-“I am grateful to the Canada Ukraine Foundation and to the thousands of Canadians who donated to our mission,” said Dr. Antonyshyn.
-The Canada Ukraine Foundation is thankful for the support of Stryker Canada, which once again awarded the medical mission with a grant which provides for virtually all surgical hardware and implant materials for the medical procedures.
+Eugene Melnyk and Bohdan Onyschuk co-chaired the fundraising efforts for the mission.

 The Canada Ukraine Foundation is grateful to the sponsors of United for Ukraine, who made this, and the first mission possible.
 They include: Eugene Melnyk, Canadian Tire, Molson Coors Canada, the Temerty Family, the Ihnatowycz Family, Bell Canada, the Globe and Mail, the National Post, the Jacyk Foundation, the Ukrainian Credit Union, Buduchnist Credit Union, Caravan Logistics, Yarcia Huculak and Family, CIBC, Manulife, and Community Trust Credit Union.